Shivakumarsullagaddi/Quiz-Game/README.md

 This project is based on Python using GUI (Tkinter)

-#Python Quiz
+Python Quiz Application
-This is a quiz application built using the Tkinter library in Python.
-The application consists of a series of multiple-choice questions related to Python programming.
-The user can select an answer from the given options and submit it.
-The quiz also has a timer that starts when the user moves to the next question.
+This is a Python application that presents a quiz with multiple-choice questions.
+The quiz consists of five questions related to Python programming.
+The application has several features, including a timer, hint system, review of answers, and the ability to replay the quiz.

-#Features
+Features
-Displays the question text, options, and a submit button.
+Quiz Questions: The application loads the quiz questions, options, and correct answers from a JSON file.
-Provides a hint button to show a hint related to the current question.
-Displays a review button after the user has answered all the questions, which shows the quiz review.
-It provides a replay button after the user has completed the quiz, allowing the user to restart it from the beginning.
-Displays the timer and the remaining time for each question.
+Timer: A timer is implemented to keep track of the time remaining for each question.
+When the timer runs out, the application automatically moves to the next question.
-Keeps track of the user's answers and displays the score and the number of correct and wrong answers at the end of the quiz.
-Dependencies
+Hint System: For each question, the user can access a hint by clicking the "Hint" button.
+The hint provides a clue to help the user find the correct answer.
+Answer Review: After completing the quiz, the user can review their answers by clicking the "SOLUTION" button.
+A separate window displays all the questions, correct answers, and the user's selected answers.
+Replay: The user has the option to replay the quiz by clicking the "RE ATTEMPT" button after completing the quiz.
+Graphical User Interface (GUI): The application utilizes the Tkinter library to create a graphical user interface, making it user-friendly and visually appealing.
+Modules
-#This application requires the following modules:
+The application is organized into several modules:

-Tkinter
-JSON
-timer_module
-hint_module
-background_module
-review_module
-replay_module
-python_logo
+main.py: The main entry point of the application, responsible for creating the root window and initializing the Quiz class. timer_module.py: This module contains the Timer class, which manages the timer functionality for each question. hint_module.py: The Hint class in this module handles the display of hints for each question. background_module.py: This module sets up the background image for the application window. review_module.py: The ReviewModule class in this module is responsible for displaying the review window, which shows all the questions, correct answers, and the user's selected answers. replay_module.py: This module contains the ReplayModule class, which handles the functionality of replaying the quiz.
+Usage
+To run the application, simply execute the main.py file.
+The quiz window will appear, and you can start answering the questions.
+Follow the on-screen instructions to navigate through the quiz, access hints, review answers, and replay the quiz if desired.

+Requirements
+Python 3.x
+Tkinter library (usually included with Python installations)